 In some situations, you can also ask the TAL to cancel the lease.

 To learn more about making a claim at the rental board, see our article The Tribunal administratif du logement.

 What are my obligations regarding the condition of my apartment?

 As a tenant, you must keep your unit clean and use it in a reasonable way.

 For example, unless you have permission from the landlord, you cannot use or keep any extremely flammable or explosive substances.
 Also, you cannot have too many people living in your unit.
 The law says that the number of people in a rental unit must allow every person to live in reasonably comfortable conditions.

-If your actions make the apartment unsafe or unsanitary, your landlord can file an application with the Régie du logement.
-The Régie can order you to pay a sum of money (damages) to the landlord or to respect your obligation to properly maintain your apartment.
-Your landlord can also ask the Régie to cancel the lease if your actions cause the landlord serious harm.
+If your actions make the apartment unsafe or unsanitary, your landlord can file an application with the TAL.
+The TAL can order you to pay a sum of money (damages) to the landlord or to respect your obligation to properly maintain your apartment.
+Your landlord can also ask the TAL to cancel the lease if your actions cause the landlord serious harm.